Early Intervention & Return to Work Program for B.C. Government Employees

-This program puts you and your supervisor in touch with a team of occupational health nurses and return to work specialists.
+This program puts you and your supervisor in touch with a team of occupational health nurses, injury recovery specialists and disability case specialists.
 Your supervisor and the team are all focused on what you can do, not what you can’t do.

 Working together, you'll create a plan to return to work safely, perhaps with modified duties, a gradual return to work schedule, or some other temporary accommodation.